Ana-teston/Ana-Teston/README.md

-# 💫 About Me:
+# 💫 Full Stack Developer
-Full Stack Developer | React | Ruby on Rails
+React | Ruby on Rails

 Full Stack Developer with a background in team management.
 I recently graduated from Le Wagon, an intensive web development program, where I completed a group project focused on building a website for anime enthusiasts.
 With a client-centric mindset and a passion for innovative ideas, I am eager to contribute to a dynamic team.